P79N6A/Markdown/Program/C++/Input_Output_Files_17/Note/input_output_files.md

 On a larger scale are the systematic methods for working on entire projects.
 The most recent of these is the Unified Modeling Language, or UML.
 This is not a programming language; rather, it is a language for representing the analysis and design of a programming project.
 It was developed by Grady Booch, Jim Rumbaugh, and Ivar Jacobson, who had been the primary developers of three earlier modeling languages: the Booch Method, OMT (Object Modeling Technique), and OOSE (Object-Oriented Software Engineering), respectively.
 UML is the evolutionary successor of these three.

+Information can be transferred between a buffer and a file using large chunks of data of the size most efficiently handled by devices like disk drives.

+And information can be transferred between a buffer and a program in a byte-by-byte flow that often is more convenient for the processing done in a program.

+C++ programs that include the iostream file automatically open eight streams, managing them with eight objects.
+The **cin** object manages the standard input stream, which, by default, connects to the standard input device, typically a keyboard.
+The **cout** object manages the standard output stream, which, by default, connects to the standard output device, typically a monitor.
+The **cerr and clog** objects manage **unbuffered** and **buffered** streams connected to the standard error device, typically a monitor.
+These four objects have four wide character counterparts named **wcin, wcout, wcerr, and wclog**.

+You can control how a program formats output by using ios_base class methods and by using manipulators (functions that can be concatenated with insertion) defined in the iostream and iomanip files.
+These methods and manipulators let you control the number base, the field width, the number of decimal places displayed, the system used to display floating-point values, and other elements.

+A text file stores all information in character form.
+For example, numeric values are converted to character representations.
+The usual insertion and extraction operators, along with **get()** and **getline()**, support this mode.
+A binary file stores all information using the same binary representation the computer uses internally.
+Binary files store data, particularly floating-point values, more accurately and compactly than text files, but they are less portable.
+The **read()** and **write()** methods support binary input and output.

+The **seekg()** and **seekp()** functions provide C++ random access for files.
+These class methods let you position a file pointer relative to the beginning of a file, relative to the end, or relative to the current position.
+The tellg() and tellp() methods report the current file position.